-These results are significant because the flu is primarily transmitted through the air, and via surfaces as a secondary route.
+These results are significant because illnesses like the flu are primarily transmitted through the air, and via surfaces as a secondary route.
 Steam humification significantly reduced both of these modes of transmission.
 If humification can reduce the prevalence of the flu, it could also be used to control other viruses.

 In a similar study referenced by Dr. Taylor’s team, Mayo Clinic researchers studied relative indoor humidity levels at a preschool over three months during the winter.
 In the study, half of the classrooms were left alone (the control group), while the other half of the classrooms were humidified.
 The results of the study revealed that absenteeism due to influenza was two-thirds lower in the humidified rooms than in the control group.
-Here, you can see a direct link to lower infection rates, which is always our goal in healthcare settings.
+Here, you can see a link to lower infection rates, which is always our goal in indoor (especially health care) settings.

 Ideal Humidity Level for Reducing Infections

 So, what is considered to be the ideal humidity level for indoor spaces?
 According to Dr. Taylor’s team, 40% to 60% relative indoor humidity is ideal.
 This range falls in line with the recommendations of leading industry organizations for indoor humidity: